Native Extrapolation Awareness in Flow-Based Conditional Generation: Algorithmic Formulation of

-Standard Flow Matching inference involves numerically integrating the learned velocity field $v_t^\theta$ from a noise sample $x_0$ to the data manifold $x_1$.
-Algorithm~\ref{alg:inference} details this procedure in {\algo}.
-First, we generate the full trajectory $\{\hat{x}_{t_i}\}_{i=0}^N$, typically using Euler integration.
-Second, we define the ideal transport path as the linear interpolation between the fixed source $x_0$ and the generated prediction $\hat{x}_1$.
-The anomaly score $\hat{S}_{DOT}$ is computed as the $L_1$ deviation between the actual neural trajectory and this ideal path, averaged over spatial dimensions and summed over time steps, as defined in Eq.~\ref{eq:dot_score_discrete}.
-The DOT score depends on the discretized trajectory produced by the numerical ODE solver.
-In practice, we observe that the relative separation between on- and off-manifold inputs remains stable across reasonable step counts and solver choices, as both valid and invalid trajectories are affected similarly by discretization.
+Standard Flow Matching inference involves numerically integrating the learned velocity field $v_t^\theta$ from a prior noise sample $x_0$ to materialize a data sample $\hat{x}_1$.
+Algorithm~\ref{alg:inference} details this procedure within the {\algo} framework.
+First, we generate the full trajectory $\{\hat{x}_{t_i}\}_{i=1}^N$ using a numerical ODE solver.
+Second, we define our constant-velocity geometric anchor $x_t^{\text{ref}}$ as the linear interpolation between the fixed source $x_0$ and the generated prediction $\hat{x}_1$.
+As defined in Eq.~\ref{eq:dot_score}, the divergence score $S_{DOT}$ is computed as the $L_1$ deviation between the realized neural trajectory and this ideal anchor, spatiotemporally averaged over all dimensions and summed over time steps.

+While the exact $S_{DOT}$ value fundamentally depends on the discrete steps produced by the numerical solver, we observe that the relative separation between on- and off-manifold inputs remains highly robust.
+As demonstrated in Table~\ref{tab:integrator_ablation}, detection performance (AUROC) and generative quality (LPIPS) remain stable across different solver families (Euler, Heun, RK4) and step counts, indicating that valid and invalid trajectories are affected similarly by discretization.

-To formulate a binary decision, we compare the calculated score $\hat{S}_{DOT}$ against the conformal interval $[q_{lo}, q_{hi}]$ pre-calibrated on a hold-out set at significance level $\alpha$.
-The input condition $c$ is accepted as valid if and only if $\hat{S}_{DOT} \in [q_{lo}, q_{hi}]$; otherwise, the prediction is flagged as an extrapolation.
+To formulate a rigorous binary decision during deployment, we compare the calculated divergence score $S_{DOT}$ against a conformal bound $q_{hi}$, which is pre-calibrated on a hold-out set of valid conditions at a user-specified significance level $\alpha$.
+The input condition $c$ is accepted as valid if and only if $S_{DOT} < q_{hi}$; otherwise, the generative process is flagged as an unsafe extrapolation.